tcomr/NYC-Citi-bike-/README.md

 # Process

 The data was collected directly from NYC Citi Bike database website.
-I downloaded the data from [Citi Bike website .](https://s3.amazonaws.com/tripdata/index.html).
+I downloaded the data from [Citi Bike website](https://s3.amazonaws.com/tripdata/index.html).
 I analyzed last Twelve months of NYC City Citi Bike data ranging from March 2019 to February 2020.
 There were over 13million rows of data from which I selected 104 thousand rows of data for station ID: 519 after doing initial EDA.

 # Steps taken  for the project:
 * Downloaded the data from NYC Citi Bike